shbnmzr/aftab/README.md

 See how the Aftab architecture compares to standard PQN baselines in these [video demonstrations](https://github.com/tahashieenavaz/aftab/blob/main/videos.md).

-This research was done without receiving any funds; therefore, if you found our work useful, please consider [sponsoring on GitHub](https://github.com/sponsors/tahashieenavaz).
+This research was done without receiving any funds; therefore, if you found our work useful, please consider [sponsoring on GitHub 💛](https://github.com/sponsors/tahashieenavaz).

 ### Encoder Experiments